oceanhackweek/ohw19-tutorial-github/GitGuide.md

 !
 Note: while your pull request is pending, any change you push to the fork will become a part of the request.
 This is useful if you are asked to make small changes before your PR is accepted.

-From now on we encourage individual members to use forks, and submit changes to the main repo through pull requests.
+In general we encourage github users to submit changes to the main repo through pull requests, but direct push is still a viable workflow for small projects when participants work on the same documents.

 ![](img/BasicForkWorkflow.png)